 Assistant Director: Carlos Lopez

 Carlos Lopez holds a B.A. and M.A. in Religion from the Florida State University and Ph.
 D. in Sanskrit and Indian Studies from Harvard University.
 His research interests focus on ancient India, focusing especially in the oldest texts, especially the Rig Veda and Atharva Veda.
 He is the author of Atharvaveda-Paippalada Kandas Thirteen and Fourteen: text, translation, and commentary (2010) published in the Harvard Oriental Series (Opera Minora Vol. 6).
 He has taught introductory courses to South Asian religions -Hinduism, Buddhism, and Islam, Sanskrit language, and thematic courses about the Hindu Tradition, including Rebirth and Karma in Ancient Indian Literature and Constructions of Genders and Sexualities in South Asian Traditions.
 Dr. Lopez has organized and led several education abroad programs throughout India (New Delhi, Agra, Mathura/Vrindavan, Mumbai, Gujarat, and Kerala).
 Beyond academics, Lopez is interested in tennis, singing karaoke, 80’s music, all things Tolkien, and reading the works of Michel Foucault.
-This is Lopez’s first year as Assistant Director of CRC.
+This is Lopez’s second year as Assistant Director of CRC.

 Program Administrator: Melannie Levine

 Melannie Levine has attempted to satiate the infectious travel bug instilled in her at a